TheMaster870/Raspberry-Pi-Security-Camera/How to set a record timer.md

             #Loop

 You can now change the times in the if statement to suit you.
-Remember it's in 24 hour format
+Remember it's in 24 hour format.
+Set the sleep time to the same as how long you record each video (the number after -t in the ffmpeg line)